ranjithwingrider/openebs-docs/docs/minio.md

 <h4><a class="anchor" aria-hidden="true" id="minio-localpv"></a>MinIO on Local PV</h4>

-MinIo can be provisioned on OpenEBS Local PV in 2 ways; on hostpath and other on Device.
-Local PV can be chosen if high performance is a must requirement and if the application can handle the replication by itself in `distributed mode` and or application does not require replication at all in `standalone mode`.
+MinIO can be provisioned on OpenEBS Local PV either on hostpath or on block Device.
+Local PV can be used if low-latency is a must requirement, and if the application can handle the replication by itself in `distributed mode` and/or application does not require replication at all in `standalone mode`.

 **In Standalone mode:**

-Local PV can be provisioned on 2 ways:
+Local PV can be provisioned by following of the options below:

 - Hostpath-based

-  In this case, Local PV volume will be provisioned on the hostpath created on the Node where the application has been scheduled.
-A PV will be created with specified size inside `/var/openebs/local` directory on the same node when it uses default Storage Class  `openebs-hostpath`.
+  In this case, Local PV volume will be provisioned on the hostpath created on the node where the application has been scheduled.
+A persistent volume (PV) will be created with a specified size on `/var/openebs/local` directory on the same node when it uses default StorageClass  `openebs-hostpath`.
   Customizing the basepath can also be done using the steps provided [here](https://docs.openebs.io/docs/next/uglocalpv.html#configure-hostpath).
-Using the customized basepath, user can be able to mount the device and use this mounted directory into the basepath field in the StorageClass.
+Using the customized basepath, user can mount the device and use this mounted directory into the basepath field in the StorageClass.

   After creating the StorageClass with required information, MinIO application can be launched using Local PV hostpath by running below command:
   ```